IndieJones51/Formula-One-Elo-Ranking/README.md

 This project is in a very early stage.

 1. Acquire Relevant Features from Dataset.
-(In Progress)
+(Complete)

 2. Implement ELO scoring formula.
+(Complete)

 3. Analyse and write-up initial findings.
+(In progress)

 3. Add Qualifying results as Feature.

 4. Add Fastest Lap Ranking as Feature.

-5. Create findings into inveractive website.
-(To be defined)
+5. Create findings into interactive website.